RenEarl Bowie, Assistant Director

 Oscar was born and raised in the Texas Rio Grande Valley, graduating from Mercedes High School in 1984.
 He’s the son of a United States Air Force father and educator mother.
 As the eighth of 10 children, he said he was taught to work hard, respect others by using sirs and ma’ams, and be down-to-earth and personable.
 He and his wife, Patricia, have two daughters and one son.
 He’s a self –proclaimed “lake bum,” who enjoys fishing, hunting and baseball.

-JoJo’s leadership expertise in process improvement provides the driving force behind the Regulatory Services’ lean and efficient initiative going forward.
+JoJo’s strong leadership skills and expertise in process improvement provides the driving force behind RSD’s lean, efficient initiative moving forward.

 Jere C. Ferguson, Senior Manager Operations and Shared Services (OSS)